Cenx-bash/Bimo/README.md

 # Bimo
-Bimo is a chatbot made from Java
+Bimo is a chatbot made from Java, Still in develop #Bimo for life